MSW Tuition & Financial Aid

 Information about completing the FAFSA and other important details about funding your graduate degree can be found on the Rutgers Office of Financial Aid website.

 Merit-based scholarships are awarded at the time of admission to the School.
-All prospective students are considered with submission of a complete MSW application.
+All prospective students are considered with the submission of a timely and complete MSW application.
 Scholarship recipients demonstrate a competitive academic background, commitment to human service and leadership and the ability to significantly contribute to the School and the social work profession.